 Introduction

-• Thrombolytic therapy is most effective when administered within 30 minutes of first medical contact, however, may be
+• Thrombolytic therapy is most effective within 30 minutes of first medical contact, with a 30-minute fibrinolysis goal in ACS-induced cardiac arrest.

 Clinical Detail